 Once cooking time is complete let it cool a bit.

-I then use a large straining spoon to get all the bones and meat out of the pot, placing them in a steel colander positioned over a bowl to catch any liquid and leave the bones to cool.
+Use a large straining spoon to get all the bones and meat out of the pot, placing them in a steel colander positioned over a bowl to catch any liquid and leave the bones to cool.

 Once cooled enough, pull the meat off the bones.
 Discard the bones and put the meat into a container in the fridge or freezer to use later, or use for a meal straight away.
 I often do a whole chicken and use the meat with a salad for a couple of meals, then use any that’s left over in an omelette or similar.